-It’s not surprising that nearly 23 years down the line many people don’t realize that Peter Gabriel was once a driving member of Genesis.
+It’s not surprising that decades down the line many people don’t realize that Peter Gabriel was once a driving member of Genesis.
 He was not only the lead singer of the group but one of their primary songwriters.
 It was Gabriel who pushed the band into the realm of rock theater, stretching boundaries with his multimedia presentations.
 The Genesis of the early 1970s differed radically from the pop-oriented band that exists today.
 It was a progressive rock band that explored strangely surreal musical and lyrical frontiers.
 Their songs were steeped in fantasy and populated with strange characters such as giant hogweed plants, hermaphrodites and aliens from outer space.
 The music was filled with uncommon chord progressions, odd time signatures and a dramatic implementation of dynamics.

 At the heart of this sound was keyboardist Tony Banks, who was responsible for much of the unusual harmonic content in their music and was an early pioneer of both the mellotron and the synthesizer.
 Although he was classically trained, he was one of the few keyboardists from that era who exercised taste and restraint and played mostly what was necessary for the song.
 Guitarist Steve Hackett was responsible for creating a haunting, ghostly electric guitar sound that shimmered within the music.
 He easily shifted from aggressive rock guitar to nimble nylon string classical guitar performances.
 Michael Rutherford also brought an interesting duality to Genesis with his thunderous bass work and delicate 12-string guitar passages.
 Rutherford was also an important composer for Genesis, creating many memorable guitar riffs.
 Drummer Phil Collins was (and is) considered to be one of the finest rock drummers ever (though this has been overshadowed in recent years by his vocally oriented solo pop material).
 Together these players made music that was cutting-edge and against the grain of commercial rules.